Satyabodha Tirtha: Biography

-Satyabodha Tirtha was born in Raichur which is located between Krishna and Tungabhadra rivers in the Indian state of Karnataka.
-Most of the information about his life is derived from hagiography: Satyabodha Vijaya written by Kanchi Vadiraj Achar.
+Satyabodha Tirtha was born in Raichur, which is located between the Krishna and Tungabhadra rivers in the Indian state of Karnataka.
+Most of the information about his life is derived from the hagiography Satyabodha Vijaya written by Kanchi Vadiraj Achar.
 Born in 1710 into a traditional Deshastha Madhva Brahmin household, he was named Ramacharya.
-His father name is Hariyacharya and mother name is Aralabai.
-He was born with Markhandeya rishi amsa.
-He started studying shastras at the age of 8.
+His father's name was Hariyacharya and mother's name was Aralabai.
+He was believed to be an avatar of Markhandeya rishi.
+He started studying shastras at the age of eight.
 The name conferred on him when he became the head of the Uttaradi Math monastery was Satyabodha Tirtha.
-On assuming the pontificate of the Uttaradi Mutt, he built an excellent Brindavana to his guru at Mana Madurai and performed a great aradhana in his honour.
-Satyabodha Tirtha travelled extensively all over India winning over adversaries in philosophical scholarly discussions acquiring shishyas and considerable wealth, landed properties and tamrapatras from Kings and Nawabs.
+Upon assuming the pontificate of the Uttaradi Mutt, he built a Brindavana to his guru at Mana Madurai and performed an aradhana in his honour.
+Satyabodha Tirtha travelled extensively all over India, winning over adversaries in philosophical, scholarly discussions, thereby acquiring shishyas and considerable wealth, landed properties and tamrapatras from kings and nawabs.